Cq8jx/VJU-Project/GWS-Gemini-Guide/Professional Manner and Workstyle - English.md

-# Professional Manner and Workstyle Guide (Academic & General Affairs)
+# Professional Manner and Workstyle Guide

 ## Table of Contents
 - Preface: Building Trust as a University Professional